bitcoinwords/bitcoinwords.github.io/_posts/2020-01-24-bitcoin-obsoletes-all-other-money.md

   - Sovereign Currency
   - Fiat Money

 excerpt: Parker Lewis explains how and why Bitcoin will be the winner of the money wars.
-POsted January 24, 2020.
+Posted January 24, 2020.

 defaults:
   - scope: